HugoBlox/theme-academic-cv/content/publication/p-18-2064/index.md

 date = 2018-01-01
 authors = ["Rudra Murthy", "Anoop Kunchukuttan", "Pushpak Bhattacharyya"] publication_types = ["1"]
-abstract = "Multilingual  learning  for  Neural  NamedEntity    Recognition    (NNER)    involvesjointly   training   a   neural   network   formultiple languages.
-Typically, the goal isimproving th    e NER performance of one ofthe languages (the primary language) us-ing the other assisting languages.
-We showthat the divergence in the tag distributionsof  the  common  named  entities  betweenthe  p    rimary  and  assisting  languages  canreduce  the  effectiveness  of  multilinguallearning.
-To  alleviate  this  problem,  wepropose a metric based on symmetric KLdivergence  to  filter  out  the      highly  diver-gent  training  instances  in  the  assistinglanguage.
-We  empirically  show  that  ourdata selection strategy improves NER per-formance  in  many  languages,  includingthose with very     limited training data." featured = true publication = "*Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*" tags = ["Indian languages", "named entity recognition", "deep learning", "low-resource languages", "multilingual learning"] url_pdf = "http://aclweb.org/anthology/P18-2064"
+abstract = "Multilingual learning for Neural Named Entity Recognition (NNER) involves jointly training a neural network for multiple languages.
+Typically, the goal is improving the NER performance of one of the languages (the primary language) using the other assisting languages.
+We show that the divergence in the tag distributions of the common named entities between the primary and assisting languages can reduce the effectiveness of multilingual learning.
+To alleviate this problem, we propose a metric based on symmetric KL divergence to filter out the highly divergent training instances in the assisting language.
+We empirically show that our data selection strategy improves NER performance in many languages, including those with very limited training data." featured = true publication = "*Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*" tags = ["indian languages", "named entity recognition", "deep learning", "low-resource languages", "multilingual learning"] url_pdf = "http://aclweb.org/anthology/P18-2064"
 +++